This section covers how Timescale handles security of your data while it is stored.

-The regular managed TimescaleDB services are hosted under cloud provider accounts controlled by Managed Service for TimescaleDB.
+Managed Service for TimescaleDB services are hosted by cloud provider accounts controlled by Timescale.
 These accounts are managed only by Timescale and Aiven operations personnel.
-Customers cannot directly access the cloud provider account resources.
+Members of the public cannot directly access the cloud provider account resources.

 Managed Service for TimescaleDB at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

 Service instances and the underlying virtual machines use full volume

 encryption.
 The encryption method uses LUKS, with a randomly generated ephemeral